mhrons/mhrons.github.io/docs/pv_smooth.md

 Based on the measured GI(t) over a time span of 1 year and the LiFePO4 lifecycle data and prices, the accumulation rate of IPLPF has been aggregated and the corresponding smoothing costs have been calculated.
 The results show that IPLPF operation is worthwhile with the German power purchase tariff and PV feed-in tariff as of 2021.
 The ideal smoothing costs are substantially lower than the difference between the electricity purchase and PV feed-in tariffs (assuming that the smooth PV infeed partially eliminates the distribution costs).

 #### Small-scale hybrid PV system
 A household with installed PV power <10kW is connected to the low-voltage grid, having a LiFePO4 BESS with energy capacity ≈ 2h x installed PV power.
 The hybrid PV system feeds its excessive PV power to the grid, as long as the household’s consumption is satisfied and the battery has been charged.
-If the charging stops at e.g. 85% SOC~max~, the BESS provides enough power to smooth the excessive PV infeed to the grid with relative power <1C, provided that the remaining free BESS capacity has been left free for IPLPF smoothing (7% ΔSOC has to be reserved for IPLPF on 2022-03-04).
+If the charging stopped at e.g. 85% SOC~max~, the BESS would provide enough power to smooth the excessive PV infeed to the grid with relative power <1C, provided that the remaining free BESS capacity has been reserved for IPLPF smoothing (7% ΔSOC has to be reserved for IPLPF on 2022-03-04).
 Additional technical measures have to avoid its microcycling - e.g. the BESS consists from 2 independent batteries.

 IPLPF costs measured from 04/2021 to 03/2022.
 The plane of incidence and the applied LPF correspond to the GI(t) and GX(t) plots:
 <figure markdown>